 (Optional) To completely remove the application data from the instance:

 sudo rm -rf /data/myapp

-If the application is running in a clustered environment, repeat Steps 3 to 6 for any application slave instances.
+If the application is running in a clustered environment, repeat Steps 3 to 6 for any application slave instances and utility instances.

 Note: as an alternative to manually deleting the files, you can instead boot replacement application instance(s) using new volumes rather than snapshots, as these will only be configured with the remaining application(s).